 Due to COVID-19, the situation is fluid and park operations could change at any time.
 Please view the Alerts for updates on closures, capacity limits, and social distancing measures.

 Field Trip FAQs

 Can you connect with my class online?

-The park is offering a virtual field trip for 4th grade students in Pennsylvania.
+The park is offering the "Keystone," a free virtual field trip for 4th grade students in Pennsylvania.
 Read more about it on our "Keystone" web page.
 Another great option is to use our virtual tour videos in your virtual or physical classroom.